 In ancient times, all of these actions along with individual contracts like buying a house, a car (camel/donkey/horse), a plot of land, or even formal declarations of friendship between individuals and marriage contracts (which was much more of the merging of two families than just the union between two individuals), were all made official through the use of a covenant.
-Major covenants were cause for national celebrations while other covenants were a regular occurrence that would be incredibly familiar to the average person.
+Major covenants were a cause for national celebrations while other covenants were a regular occurrence that would be incredibly familiar to the average person.

-In the times of the patriarchs, there were generally eight steps in the process of making a covenant and they are take place, some in a somewhat unique way in God’s covenant with Abraham.
+In the times of the patriarchs, there were generally eight steps in the process of making a covenant and they all take place, some in a somewhat unique way in God’s covenant with Abraham.
 Those steps were:

 1) The pre-ceremony actions.
-This would be a discussion of terms, an agreement of consequences for both the keeping and breaking of the covenant, and a time of waiting where each party had an opportunity to determine whether they wanted to enter into the covenant.
+This would be a discussion of terms, an agreement of consequences for both the keeping and breaking of the covenant and a time of waiting where each party had an opportunity to determine whether they wanted to enter into the covenant.
 It was first in Genesis 12 where God proposes the covenant to Abraham.
 Years passed before the actual ceremony was enacted in Genesis 15.

 3) The walk of death.
-In a covenant both parties were supposed to walk through the separated halves of the animals slaughtered in the previous step.
+In a covenant, both parties were supposed to walk through the separated halves of the animals slaughtered in the previous step.
 It is a symbolic gesture that they are accepting responsibility, even to death, for maintaining the covenant.
 In Genesis 15:17, it is only God who walks through.

 4) The exchange of gifts.
 Both parties were supposed to exchange belts, weapons, robes, etc. The items traded were supposed to be intensely personal.
-What can be more personal than the gift of a son which is exactly what God was giving to Abraham in this covenant.
+What can be more personal than the gift of a son which is exactly what God was giving to Abraham in this covenant?
 (Yes, there are Christological references there, as there are throughout this entire process)

 5) The pronouncement of blessings and curses.
 Each side was to also “gift” their counterpart with warnings against breaking and promises of reward for keeping the covenant.
-God warns Abraham of the 400 years of slavery coming but also blesses him with peace in his time, a gift of the land, and promise of the retribution and plundering of his descendants oppressors.
+God warns Abraham of the 400 years of slavery coming but also blesses him with peace in his time, a gift of the land, and promise of the retribution and plundering of his descendants’ oppressors.

 6) The seal of the covenant.
 In ancient times, both parties would be cut and permanently scarred as a visible symbol that they had entered into the covenant.
 Circumcision for the Israelites was the visible symbol for millennia that they were the people of the covenant.